-There are no ranger stations or facilities within the parks, and emergency services are not easily available, so visitors should plan carefully and bring everything they will need with them.
-Back country safety guidelines and minimum impact camping to care for the fragile ecosystems and wildlife are critical.
+There are no ranger stations or facilities in the parks, and emergency services are not easily available, so visitors should plan carefully and bring everything they will need with them.
+Backcountry safety guidelines and minimum impact camping to care for the fragile ecosystems and wildlife are critical.

 If you’re looking for a great way to reduce the burden of logistics and travel planning, consider using a local tour service, such as Planet Earth Adventures to help plan your dream trip.

 Planet Earth Adventures has done many Alaska National Park tours, including one that hit six Parks (Glacier Bay, Katmai, Lake Clark, Kobuk Valley, Gates of the Arctic, and Wrangell St. Elias) in one fantastic adventure tour.
 Trip leaders and photographers Albert Marquez and Scott Slone can also help you capture the perfect photographs during your adventures.